wcphkust/LLM-PLSE-paper/README.md

 - If LLM Is the Wizard, Then Code Is the Wand: A Survey on How Code Empowers Large Language Models to Serve as Intelligent Agents, [Link](https://arxiv.org/pdf/2401.00812.pdf)

 - Pre-train, Prompt, and Predict: A Systematic Survey of Prompting Methods in Natural Language Processing, [Link](https://arxiv.org/pdf/2107.13586)

+- A Survey on Hallucination in Large Language Models: Principles, Taxonomy, Challenges, and Open Questions, [Link](https://arxiv.org/pdf/2406.19508)